MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/how-to/initiate-chat-wait-time.md

 <!--note from editor:  specify what the user is waiting for--customer support, specifically?  -->

-Follow these steps to programmatically start a chat after a user has been waiting for some time:
+Follow these steps to start a chat after a user has been waiting for some time:

-1. Listen on the **lcw:ready** event raised by a live chat to start using the live chat SDK methods.
+1. Listen to the **lcw:ready** event raised by a live chat to start using the live chat SDK methods.
+The live chat methods should be invoked only after the widget loads fully and the **lcw:ready** event is fired.
+You can listen for this event by adding your own event listener on the window object.
 2. Once the **lcw:ready** event is raised, wait for one minute using the **window.setTimeout()** method, and then call the [startChat](../reference/methods/startChat.md) method to open the chat widget.

 ## Sample code